-All factored receivables that do not meet the requirements for derecognition under IAS 39 continue to be recognised in the company's separate financial statements even when they have been legally transferred.
-They are thus included as assets and a financial liability of the same amount is recognised.
+All factored receivables that do not meet the requirements for derecognition under IAS 39 continue to be recognized in the Impregilo S.p.A.'s Separate financial statements even when they have been legally transferred.

+They are thus included as assets and a financial liability of the same amount is recognized.

-Trade and other payables are recognised at amortised cost, allocating interest to the income statement based on the effective interest rate, being the rate that exactly discounts estimated future cash payments through to the carrying amount of the related asset.
+Trade and other payables are recognized at amortized cost, allocating interest to the income statement based on the effective interest rate, being the rate that exactly discounts estimated future cash payments through to the carrying amount of the related asset.

-· Cash and cash equivalents
+Cash and cash equivalents